 If your Committee Letter is older than 3 years, you are required to submit updated letters of recommendation.

-In order to receive an update, you must also provide additional information through the Committee Letter Update Application, available through the following link:
+In order to receive an update, you must also provide additional information through the Committee Letter Application.

 All Re-Applicants are also REQUIRED to attend a Committee Letter Workshop.
 A unique Re-Applicant ID Number will be provided to you at that time.
 This number must be entered in the form to be completed by all Re-Applicants.
 You will NOT be able to submit the form if you do not enter the Re-Applicant ID Number issued to you.